-Your Petitioner notes that the Environmental Statement does not rule out the possibility of contamination to his water supply as a result of tunnelling in the Chilterns.
-Your Petitioner would draw your attention to the possibility that a longer tunnel could be realigned to avoid the aquifer under the Lower Misbourne Valley, so reducing the risk to the water supply which serves this area and much of NW London.
+Your Petitioners note that the Environmental Statement does not rule out the possibility of contamination to their water supply as a result of tunnelling in the Chilterns.
+Your Petitioners draw your attention to the possibility that a longer tunnel could be realigned to avoid the aquifer under the Lower Misbourne Valley, so reducing the risk to the water supply which serves this area and much of NW London.